Handwashing and other hygiene measures

 Special efforts should be focused on implementing the three above interventions in order to reduce transmission from young children, who are generally the most fecund sources of respiratory viruses.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Displaced population, Earthquake, Epidemic, Health, Healthcare workers, Infections and infectious diseases (all), Logistics, Population displacement, Respiratory infections, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Displaced population, Earthquake, Epidemic/Endemic, Health, Healthcare workers, Infections and infectious diseases (all), Logistics, Population displacement, Respiratory conditions, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens